dinesh-auti/dineshauti.in/content/posts/fresh-start/index.md

 ---
 date: '2025-05-26T13:00:57+02:00'
-draft: false
 title: 'Fresh Start'
+tags: ["life", "new beginnings", "starting over"]
+categories: ["personal"]
 ---

-I have been making some changes in my life recently, and I feel like I am ready for a fresh start.
-It's a time to reflect on what I've learned and how I can apply it moving forward.
-This blog is my attempt to document this journey, sharing my thoughts and experiences as I navigate through this new chapter.
-I plan to write frequently, but there is no set cadence, yet.
+I’ve been making some changes in my life recently and feel ready for a fresh start.

+It feels like the right time to pause, reflect on what I’ve learned, and carry those lessons forward with more intention.
+This blog is part of that effort — a space to capture what I'm thinking about, working on, and figuring out along the way.

+I don’t have a fixed writing schedule (yet), but I hope to show up here regularly.
+Some posts may be technical, some personal, and some might just be breadcrumbs for my future self.

+Thanks for reading.

+*This post is part of the **[Starting Over](/tags/starting-over/)** series.*

+---

+**P.S.** Want to know more about who I am and what this site is about?
+[Check out the About page](/about/).